awslabs/aws-c-io/README.md

 the underlying io layer.
 In the read direction, this is managed via update_window messages.
 Let's look at the below diagram for an example of how this works.

-In this example, we have a channel setup with an event loop which manages io event notifications.
+In this example, we have a channel setup with an event-loop which manages io event notifications.
 The first slot contains a socket handler.
 The socket handler will read directly from the socket.
 The second slot has a TLS handler.
 Its only job is to encrypt/decrypt the data passed to it and pass it back to the channel.
 The third and final slot contains the actual application protocol handler (could be Http, SIP, RTP it doesn't really matter).